joshwcomeau/guppy/README.md

 ![Guppy project screen](https://github.com/joshwcomeau/guppy/raw/master/docs/images/main-image.png)

+Guppy is a free-to-use desktop application designed to make it easier to start building React web products.

 There are a lot of "meta" skills around React web development that don't really have anything to do with building great web products.

 For example, the terminal.
 For those of us who didn't grow up on a unix shell, the terminal is an inscrutable box of cryptic and indecipherable commands.
 It's undoubtedly powerful, and a valuable skill to develop... but should it really be a pre-requisite for modern web development?

-Guppy is a free-to-use desktop application designed to make it easier to get started building React web products.
-It provides a friendly GUI for many of the typical tasks facing React developers:
+Whereas, Guppy provides a friendly GUI for many of the typical tasks facing React developers:
 - Creating new projects
 - Running a development server
 - Executing tasks (building for production, running tests)
 - Managing dependencies (adding, updating, searching)

 Guppy is made for beginners - folks who are just starting out with web development.
 We hope that it's powerful enough for advanced users as well, but we'll always prioritize the new-developer experience.
-We'll never charge money for Guppy, it'll always be free-to-use.
+Guppy will always be free-to-use.

 > **NOTE**: This is _super early pre-release alpha_.
 Truthfully it's probably not ready for beginner usage yet (there may be frustrating bugs, plus it only runs on MacOS).
 The goal is to build a community of folks to work on this and create something truly useful and wonderful for beginners.